IrvinTMD/irvintmd.github.io/_portfolio/1_project.markdown

 <b><font size="+1">Matrix Factorization using ALS and SGD</font></b>
 <p>	For matrix factorization, we have two sets of latent vectors to solve, the user and the item.
-	In Alternating Least Squares, we hold one set of latent vectors constant and we solve for the other non-constant vector.
+	In <b>Alternating Least Squares</b>, we hold one set of latent vectors constant and we solve for the other non-constant vector.
 Now this is the alternating part.
 Once we have this solved vector, we now hold this newly solved vector constant, and then solve again for the new non-constant vector (which was the previous constant).
 This is done repeatedly until convergence.